SAP-samples/teched2023-DA285v/exercises/ex3/README.md

 The `GRAPH WORKSPACE` is required to run GraphScript procedures on your network.
 We want to identify communities in the street network.
 The below procedure runs the ["Louvain"](https://en.wikipedia.org/wiki/Louvain_method) algorithm that optimizes modularity.
 Simply put, it identifies partitions in which the vertices within one partition are well connected (many edges), but vertices of different partitions are less so.

 The below script first calculated the maximum length of the edges (8382m).
 We use this value to define the edge "weight" (1.0 - "LENGTH"/8400.0), which is used in the `COMMUNITIES_LOUVAIN` algorithm of the `GS_COMMUNITY` procedure.
-The procedure map each vertex to a community and returns the result in table format.
+The procedure maps each vertex to a community and returns the result in table format.
 Each vertex' community is added to the `STREET_NETWORK_VERTICES` table.